“The only bad thing about having options is the fear of making a wrong choice”

 The advent of automation of processes by using softwares and developing tools has created an impeding need for tech savvy actuarial professionals.
 A degree in computer science or IT helps you in building a strong base of programming, which has become indispensable in today’s date, be it the actuarial field or any other

-The actuarial field is intertwined with other fields, giving the aspirant a taste of all related fields.
-Though there are many options when it comes to pursuing a degree along with the actuarial science course, choose the one that suits you the best!
+The actuarial field is intertwined with other fields, giving the aspirant a taste of all related fields like CFA, Data Science etc. Though there are many options when it comes to pursuing a degree along with the actuarial science course, choose the one that suits you the best!